 - Mount Sinai Brain Injury Research Center – Learn about concussions, traumatic brain injury, and how to protect your brain

-- Egg Drop – Learn about what parts of the body that protect your brain by wraping an egg to protect it from cracking in a 3 foot drop from the ground
+- Egg Drop – Learn about the parts of the body that protect your brain by wrapping an egg to protect it from cracking during a drop 3 feet above the ground

 - Optical Illusions – See if you are smarter than your brain as you view optical illusions and learn how the brain represents the world around us